 - Schedule time out with friends or some quiet time for yourself.

-As a caregiver you spend a lot of time trying to anticipate and meet the needs of your loved one.
+As a caregiver, you spend a lot of time trying to anticipate and meet the needs of your loved one.
 In order to provide consistent, loving care, it is critical that you devote the same attention to your own needs.
-As you address your own feelings of stress or frustration, you will be better prepared to deal with the emotional and physical demands of your loved one.
+As you address feelings of stress or frustration, you will be better prepared to deal with the emotional and physical demands of your loved one.

 As soon as you begin to experience the warning signs of caregiver burnout, you should take steps to remedy your own situation.
-Allow yourself to take a step back in order to determine the best route to your own healthy recovery.
+Allow yourself to take a step back to determine the best route to your healthy recovery.